joulev/ezkomment/packages/client/readme.md

 # `@ezkomment/client`

-The client of the app hosted at https://ezkdev.joulev.dev.
+The front-end of the app hosted at https://ezkdev.joulev.dev.
 Written in Next.js and styled by Tailwind CSS.

 It currently uses Firebase for authentication, which is _subject to change_. **Don't merge this to `prod` just yet when this message is still here.**

 - Set up a [Firebase project](https://firebase.google.com)
 - Set up a [GitHub OAuth application](https://github.com/settings/developers)